 As of the day this article was written, more than 20,000 cases of the new coronavirus, named 2019-nCoV, have been confirmed in China.1 The disease, which originated in Wuhan, a city in the Hubei province of China, has taken over headlines across the world as it currently has the potential to drive a global pandemic, with the WHO declaring it a global health emergency.
-Though the fatality rate is currently not as high as either of its two relatives, SARS and MERS, everyone is taking the threat seriously, particularly in China, where cities have become ghost towns.2
+Though the fatality rate is currently not as high as either of its two relatives, SARS and MERS, which share the similar biology of the coronavirus, everyone is taking the threat seriously, particularly in China, where cities have become ghost towns.2

 What is a coronavirus?

 Coronaviruses are members of the subfamily of Coronavirinae viruses that cause respiratory and intestinal infections.
 There are currently 7 viruses that can infect humans, and 3 of those are known to cause serious illness, 2019-nCoV, severe acute respiratory syndrome coronavirus (SARS-CoV), and Middle Eastern respiratory syndrome coronavirus (MERS-CoV).
 These pathogens were thought to be relatively harmless until patients were diagnosed with SARS in 2002.
 Many scientists believe these viruses can be traced back to bats and other rodents, though SARS and MERS were transmitted through different animals, as masked palm civets were discovered to be secondary carriers of SARS and humans were originally infected with MERS via dromedaries.3,4